A Dichotomy Theorem for Ordinal Ranks in MSO

-In the studies of topological complexity of MSO\=/definable tree languages, it has been also observed that dichotomies may help to solve decision problems.
-An open problem related to the aforementioned question of definability with finite-set quantifiers, is whether we can decide if a tree language belongs to the Borel hierarchy (in general, it need not).
-A positive answer is known if a tree language is given by a deterministic parity automaton~\cite{niwinski_gap}, based on the following dichotomy: such a language is either $\Pi^1_1$\=/complete (very hard), or on the level $\Pi^0_3$ (relatively low) of Borel hierarchy.
-Skrzypczak and Walukiewicz~\cite{walukiewicz_buchi} gave a proof in the case when a tree language is given by a non-deterministic B\"uchi tree automaton, inspired by a~rank\=/related dichotomy conjectured in the previous work of the first author~\cite[Conjecture~4.4]{mskrzypczak_lncs}.
-There, an ordinal has been associated with each B\"uchi tree automaton, and it turns out (in view of~\cite{walukiewicz_buchi}) that this ordinal either equals $\omega_1$ or is smaller than $\omega^2$, in which case the tree language is Borel.
-It should be mentioned that a~procedure to decide if a B\"uchi definable tree language is weakly definable was given earlier by Colcombet et al.~\cite{colcombet_weak}.
+Similar dichotomies have been discovered in the studies of decision problems related to topological complexity of MSO\=/definable tree languages.
+An~open problem related to the aforementioned question of definability with finite\=/set quantifiers, is whether we can decide if a~tree language belongs to the Borel hierarchy (in general, it need not).
+A~positive answer is known if a~tree language is given by a~deterministic parity automaton~\cite{niwinski_gap}, based on the following dichotomy: such a~language is either $\Pi^1_1$\=/complete (very hard), or on the level $\Pi^0_3$ (relatively low) of the Borel hierarchy.
+Skrzypczak and Walukiewicz~\cite{walukiewicz_buchi} gave a~proof in the case when a~tree language is given by a~non\=/deterministic Büchi tree automaton, inspired by a~rank\=/related dichotomy conjectured in the previous work of the first author~\cite[Conjecture~4.4]{mskrzypczak_lncs}.
+There, an~ordinal has been associated with each Büchi tree automaton, and it turns out (in view of~\cite{walukiewicz_buchi}) that this ordinal either equals $\omega_1$ or is smaller than $\omega^2$, in which case the tree language is Borel.
+It should be mentioned that a~procedure to decide whether a~Büchi definable tree language is weakly definable (without the topological counterpart) was given earlier by Colcombet et al.~\cite{colcombet_weak}.

+Another perspective on closure ordinals is proposed in Bruse, S\"{a}lzer, and Lange~\cite{bruse_closure}, where the authors consider a~fixed structure but varying formulae.
+The main result states that there exists an~infinite word that is not ultimately periodic, yet every formula reaches its fixed point in a~finite number of steps.
+See also~\cite{lange-convergence} for further results in this direction.

-Relation between ordinals and automata has been also considered in the studies of automatic structures.
+The relation between ordinals and automata has also been considered in studies of automatic structures.
 In particular, Delhomm\'e~\cite{delhomme} showed that automatic ordinals are smaller than $\omega^{\omega}$ while tree\=/automatic ordinals (defined in terms of automata on finite trees) can go higher, but not above $\omega^{\omega^{\omega}}$.
 Later, Finkel and Todorcevic~\cite{finkel-todo-auto} showed that $\omega$\=/tree automatic ordinals are smaller than $\omega^{\omega^{\omega}}$ as well.
 These results may appear in contrast with our more restrictive bound of $\omega^2$; however, representation by automatic structures is in~general more powerful than expressibility in MSO, so the two approaches are not directly related.